-We are deeply saddened to hear about Anthony Bourdain’s sudden passing.
-He was a trailblazer in the industry, a champion of culture and food, and a beloved member of our Chowhound community.
-We chatted with the “Parts Unknown” host in April and, today, reflect on the legacy he leaves behind.
+Anthony Bourdain was a trailblazer in the industry, a champion of culture, food, and a beloved member of our Chowhound community.
+In 2018 we chatted with the “Parts Unknown” host and today, the second anniversary of his untimely passing, we reflect on the legacy he leaves behind.

 Anthony Bourdain has no fear of failure, which may have something to do with all the successes he’s racked up over the years.
 One of his latest projects has been shooting season 11 of “Parts Unknown”, but he recently made time to chat with our community manager and answer a few questions about his work and life, which are inextricably intertwined.